uvarc/workshop-site/content/lesson/fiji-omero.md

 e = gateway.connect(cred)
 ```

 The return value of the `connect` method is stored as a boolean value in the variable `e`.
 If `e==True`, the connection was established; if `e==False`, the connection failed.
-We can reuse these code blocks for all our OMERO scripts.
+We can reuse this code block for most of our OMERO scripts.

 It is very important to close the connection to the database at the end of your script, like this:
 ```